Originally posted on “Value innovation in medical and life sciences”;

 - Through the integral process of the Delphi study, the conferences and the website, the necessary basis for commitment and consent from all parties is to be gradually created;

 - A process of activities, interactions and discussions is to build a potential consensus to the final document of the frame of references;

-In the mean time we have launched the website, the first conference has been held at November 30, 2009 and attended by nearly a 100 participants.
-Moreover this conference permitted to carry out the Delphi study’s first research round based on the views of the participants. (refer to the website – forthcoming a review article of this data).
+- In the mean time we have launched the website, the first conference has been held at November 30, 2009 and attended by nearly a 100 participants.
+Moreover this conference permitted to carry out the Delphi study’s first research round based on the views of the participants. (refer to the website forthcoming a review article about these data).